carlosjdoebeli/Ignite-Heat-Testing/README.md

 Where rootdir is the directory the script is being run from, test_desc is the inputted test description, and sensor_label refers to the labels assigned to each temperature sensor.

+The data files will have Force or Current appended to the file name, and the created files will have a timestamp in the file name.

 There are several commented-out print statements.
 For debugging, these may be useful when uncommented.